Romer v. Evans: U.S. Supreme Court ruling

-[Amendment 2] is at once too narrow and too broad.
-It identifies persons by a single trait and then denies them protection across the board.
-The resulting disqualification of a class of persons from the right to seek specific protection from the law is unprecedented in our jurisprudence.

 Kennedy did not go into depth in rejecting the claims put forward in support of the law (e.g. protecting the rights of landlords to evict gay tenants if they found homosexuality morally offensive), instead holding that the law was so unique as to "confound this normal process of judicial review" and "defies ... conventional inquiry."
 He elaborated: "It is not within our constitutional tradition to enact laws of this sort."

 Finding that "laws of the kind now before us raise the inevitable inference that the disadvantage imposed is born of animosity toward the class of persons affected," the Court inferred that the passage of Amendment 2 was born of a "bare ... desire to harm a politically unpopular group".
 The Court added: "[I]f the constitutional conception of 'equal protection of the laws' means anything, it must at the very least mean that a bare ... desire to harm a politically unpopular group cannot constitute a legitimate governmental interest."(emphasis added) The majority opinion in Romer neither mentioned nor overruled the Court's prior opinion in Bowers v.
 Hardwick, which allowed outright bans on homosexual activity.